The founder's guide to fractional CFO services: Scope, tiers, and the right fit for your stage (2026)

 What do fractional CFO services actually include?

-The CFO function is being pulled in two directions.
-For a founder buying fractional services, knowing what is on the retainer versus what is a project is the difference between getting that tension managed and paying for it twice.
+For a founder buying fractional services, knowing what is on the retainer versus what is a project is the difference between getting the finance function right and paying for it twice.

 Fractional CFO services break into three layers.
 Operational finance covers the cash model, monthly close, and reporting setup.
 Strategic finance covers the three-statement model, scenario planning, board reporting, and investor preparation.
 Transactional finance covers fundraising execution, the data room, and Q and A work.